airshipit/deckhand/doc/source/document_types.rst

 that Deckhand can use for validation.
 No ``DataSchema`` documents with names beginning with ``deckhand/`` or ``metadata/`` are allowed.
-The ``metadata.name`` field of each ``DataSchema`` document specifies the top level ``schema`` that it is used to validate.
+The ``metadata.name`` field of each ``DataSchema`` document specifies the top level ``schema`` that it is used to validate against.

-The contents of its ``data`` key are expected to be the json schema definition for the target document type from the target's top level ``data`` key down.
+The contents of its ``data`` key are expected to be the JSON schema definition for the target document type from the target's top level ``data`` key down.

 ..
 TODO: give valid, tiny schema as example